 - Do pictures, charts, or graphics reinforce what the words say?

-Agencies that did well got a commendation letter from Congressman Dave Loebsack.
+Departments with a B or higher received a commendation letter from Congressman Dave Loebsack.